MicrosoftDocs/win32/desktop-src/cossdk/designing-com--applications.md

 ---
-Description: 'Whether you are designing an application for conducting online commerce, tracking information, accessing data in legacy systems, messaging, resource planning, publishing and knowledge management, or a critical LOB (line of business) application, you can enhance and streamline your middle-tier design by integrating COM+ services.
-The most common way to do this is by grouping components into COM+ applications.' ms.assetid: '2d08bd05-5b0c-480c-91fd-b2bf321fc21e'
+Description: Whether you are designing an application for conducting online commerce, tracking information, accessing data in legacy systems, messaging, resource planning, publishing and knowledge management, or a critical LOB (line of business) application, you can enhance and streamline your middle-tier design by integrating COM+ services.
+The most common way to do this is by grouping components into COM+ applications. ms.assetid: 2d08bd05-5b0c-480c-91fd-b2bf321fc21e
-title: Designing COM+ Applications
+title: Designing COM+ Applications ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Designing COM+ Applications